clearlysid/rustymotion/README.md

 It bundles a React app exposing some global functions to change the layout, depending on the `composition` and `frame` set.
 The Remotion Renderer then serves this app bundle on a URL and uses Puppeteer to open it on a Chromium-based browser to take a screenshot.
 All the frames in a composition are "screenshotted", and then FFmpeg stitches them into a video file.

 For one of my projects, I could neither use a server and nor was happy to ship a Chromium binary.
-So I thought of _emulating_ the Remotion renderer using what I had on hand and see if I can get it working _just enough_ — this repo is the result.
+So I thought of _emulating_ the Remotion renderer using what I had on hand — this repo is the result of it working _just enough_.

 ## Approach

 1. We start with your [Bundle](https://www.remotion.dev/docs/terminology#bundle).
 You can create one using either the Remotion CLI (set [log-level](https://www.remotion.dev/docs/renderer/render-media#loglevel) to `verbose`) or the [@remotion/bundler](https://www.remotion.dev/docs/bundler) tool.
+There's one included in the project.
 2. This bundled site is opened in your browser's native Webview using the excellent [wry](https://github.com/clearlysid/wry) crate.
 It handles Webview management across platforms and is used by [Tauri](https://github.com/tauri-apps) apps under the hood.
 3. We run some JS commands in the webview to:
     1. Get a list of compositions and their metadata (dimensions, default props, etc.)